mjg59/fcop/COC.md

 The purpose of FCOP is to facilitate an inclusive and diverse _community_ of professionals who productively work towards shared professional goals.

 To facilitate these goals, we do not impose any ideology onto _members_, nor do we restrict participation based on people's _personal attributes_ or their _behavior_ in other communities.
-Instead, we restrict the _community_ to _civil_ individuals and we require that _members_ refrain from _unprofessional behavior_.
+Instead, we restrict the _community_ to _civil_ individuals and we require that all _members_ refrain from _unprofessional behavior_.

 ## Welcome Statement